koopero/Plato/Plato_A1/README.md

 - Assemble sample boards with Plato_C1 casing to demonstrate an illuminated, if uncontrolled, tetrahedron.
 - Assemble content pertaining to creation of object.
 - Research reference designs for WS2812B 2020 circuit boards.
-- Redesign `Plato_A1` with similar dimensions and specifications, incorporating better electronic practices.
+- Design `Plato_A2` with similar dimensions and specifications, incorporating better electronic practices.